membraneframework-labs/membrane_telemetry_dashboard/README.md

 ## Creating new visualizations
 You might want to create new panels that will visualize other aspects of your pipeline.
-To do this, you will need to provide them with previously created data source and create proper SQL queries that will fetch necessary data.
+To do this, you will need to provide them with previously created data source and create proper SQL queries (provided that you still use data saved by `membrane_timescale_reporter`) that will fetch necessary data.
 You can inspect example's panels to see how to write such queries (they are very basic).
 You might also consider visiting TimescaleDB's and Grafana's documentations.

 [TimescaleDB documentation](https://docs.timescale.com/latest/tutorials/tutorial-grafana-dashboards)